antoinedmc/LudoCruchot/README.md

 Hi, I'm Antoine.
-I am an egineer from France :fr: .
+I am an engineer from France :fr: .

 I work at Frizbiz as a backend developer :computer: .